larq/compute-engine/README.md

 1. **Convert the Larq model**

-    LCE is built on top of Tensorflow Lite and uses Tensorflow Lite [FlatBuffer format](https://google.github.io/flatbuffers/)
+    LCE is built on top of TensorFlow Lite and uses TensorFlow Lite [FlatBuffer format](https://google.github.io/flatbuffers/)
     to convert and serialize Larq models for inference.
     We provide a [LCE Converter](./docs/mlir_converter.md) with additional